hqr/surge/README.md

 ready to Go: send, receive and handle events and IO requests from all other nodes.

 All models are named.
-There are currently 4 built-in models named "one", "two", "three" and "four" respectively, provided both for illustration purposes as well as self-testing reasons.
+There's a growing number of built-in models named "1" (m1.go), "2" (m2.go), "3" (m3.go), etc.  provided both for illustration purposes as well as self-testing reasons.
 The Usage section below has some examples and options to run and test any/all of these built-in models with all supported command-line options, including numbers of gateways and servers.

 Overall, the idea and the motivation to do this framework and concrete models based on it comes out of: